Learning Outcomes

 Trusts are subject to special income tax rules and may also trigger inheritance tax (IHT) charges.

-- Interest in possession trusts: Income is taxed on the beneficiary.
+- Interest in possession trusts: Income is taxed on the beneficiary (life tenant), often with tax accounted for by trustees on some sources.

-- Discretionary trusts: Trustees pay income tax at the trust rate (currently 45% on most income).
+- Discretionary trusts: Trustees pay income tax at the trust rates (currently 45% on most income; 39.35% on dividends) after a small standard rate band.

-- IHT: Transfers into certain trusts may be immediately chargeable to IHT, and periodic and exit charges may apply.
+- IHT: Transfers into many trusts (relevant property trusts) can be immediately chargeable to IHT at lifetime rates, and periodic (ten-year) and exit charges may apply.
+Transfers to IIP trusts for spouses and certain disabled trusts may be treated differently.

 Key Point Checklist